-AR: One risk factor in both scenarios is the organizational climate.
-It may be that those participating in the retaliatory behavior by way of ostracizing the victims is acceptable.
+AR: One risk factor in both scenarios is the climate of the organization.
+It may be that those participating in the retaliatory behavior by way of ostracizing the victims believe the reported behavior is acceptable.
 A climate that encourages retaliation for holding offenders accountable is likely to see a decrease in reporting of policy violations.
 This, in turn, can lead to an increase in the perception that policy violations are not taken seriously, and personnel who are likely to offend may feel free to do so without fear of reprimand.